MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Get-started.md

 # Data analysis in Workplace Analytics

-The Microsoft Workplace Analytics web app gives leaders unprecedented insights about how people spend their time and who they spend it with.
-These insights empower business leaders to drive strategies for sales, employee engagement, and productivity initiatives.
+The Microsoft Workplace Analytics web app gives analysts (often at the behest of business leaders) unprecedented insights about how people spend their time and who they spend it with.
+These insights empower leaders to drive strategies for sales, employee engagement, and productivity initiatives.

+## Requirements for analysts

+Before analysts can get to work, they must have the proper licensing and roles:

+* **License** &ndash; Each analyst must have a Workplace Analytics license.
+Assigning licenses is the duty of admins, who can learn more about this task in [Assign licenses](https://docs.microsoft.com/en-us/workplace-analytics/setup/assign-licenses-to-population).
+(Before user licences can be assigned, the proper organizational agreements must be in place; for information about licensing at the tenant level, see [Requirements for Workplace Analytics](https://docs.microsoft.com/en-us/workplace-analytics/setup/environment-requirements).)

+* **Role** &ndash; Each analyst must also be assigned the Workplace Analytics 'analyst' role, also by an admin.
+Admins can learn more about assigning roles in [Assign roles](https://review.docs.microsoft.com/en-us/workplace-analytics/setup/assign-roles-to-wpa-admins?branch=pas-aks-activate-licenses).
+And here is general information about user roles in Workplace Analytics: [User roles](https://docs.microsoft.com/en-us/workplace-analytics/use/user-roles).

+## Options for exploring and analyzing data

 Analysts can explore organizational data with the Workplace Analytics dashboards, and dive deeper into their company's behavioral metrics with custom queries and query templates.